rdkcentral/firebolt/apis/latest/manage/SecureStorage/index.md

 #### Examples

-Set a refresh token with name authRefreshToken with optional paramter for appId foo
+Set a refresh token with name authRefreshToken with optional parameter for appId foo

 JavaScript: